NextronSystems/asgard-manual/appendix/mdm-fulldiskaccess.rst

      MacBook-Pro:~ nextron$  /usr/libexec/PlistBuddy -c "print" /Library/Application Support/com.apple.TCC/MDMOverrides.plist

+You can create the mobileconfig file by using the PPPC utility from JAMF: https://github.com/jamf/PPPC-Utility

 For further support, please take a look in the manuals of your MDM provider.